There isn't any country currently run as a pure democracy, though most are run on democratic principles. Emma Espejo/Getty Images

 Advertisement

-Elements of direct democracy persist, though, in state ballot referendums and initiatives, which are passed by a majority popular vote.
-And even the old-school Athenian idea of the sortition survives in the modern American system of jury duty, in which citizens are called to serve at random.
+Elements of direct democracy persist, though, in state ballot referendums and initiatives, which pass through a majority popular vote.
+And even the old-school Athenian idea of the sortition survives in the modern American system of jury duty, in which citizens randomly serve on a jury.

 Advertisement